rkackerman/developing-data-products-shiny-app/README.md

 1. ui.R used to generate the shiny app
 2. server.R second file needed to generate the shiny app
 3. Ackerman Developing Data Products Project.md is the Markdown file that generates the R Presenter presentation describing the shiny app
-4. Ackerman Developing Data Products Project.html is a HTML compiled from the .md file, and is the same as the presentation hosted on RPubs.
+4. Ackerman Developing Data Products Project.html is a HTML compiled from the .md file, and generates the presentation hosted on RPubs here: http://rpubs.com/rkackerman/shinyappproject.